That Time I Got Reincarnated as a Slime: Anime

-Video game
+Video games

 At the AnimeJapan 2021 special stage for the franchise, a free-to-play role-playing game app, titled Tensei Shitara Slime Datta Ken: Maō to Ryū no Kenkoku-tan (That Time I Got Reincarnated as a Slime: The Saga of How the Demon Lord and Dragon Founded a Nation), was announced.
-It is developed by Bandai Namco Entertainment and will be released in 2021.
+It is developed by Bandai Namco Entertainment and was released in 2021.
 The game was released in English under the title That Time I Got Reincarnated as a Slime: ISEKAI Memories.

+In August 2024 another game, That Time I Got Reincarnated as a Slime ISEKAI CHRONICLES, was released.

 The mobile game The Seven Deadly Sins: Grand Cross had a crossover event where some of the characters of the series could be obtained for a limited time.
+A similar event occurred in the Japanese version of the mobile game Yo-kai Watch: Wibble Wobble.

 Reception

-The light novel series has over 4.5 million volumes in print.
-It was the fifth best-selling title of 2018 with 539,277 and its manga adaptation was the ninth best-selling title of 2018 with 3,460,066 copies.
+The light novel series had over 4.5 million volumes in print by October 2018.
+It was the fifth best-selling title of 2018 with 539,277 light novel sales, and its manga adaptation was the ninth best-selling title of 2018 with 3,460,066 copies.
 It also became the first manga series based on a light novel with at least 20 million total copies in print.
 By March 2021, it had over 24 million copies in circulation.
 In May 2021 it reached 25 million.
 In January 2022, it had over 30 million copies in circulation.
 In February 2023, it had 40 million copies in circulation, with 35 million copies in Japan and 5 million copies overseas.